ariakerstein/hugo-2021/content/posts/The new blog.md

 Tags: [PM]
 ---

-I’m really excited about getting this blog up and running.
-I’ve been working on it furiously for the past 4 days with a lot of anguish and false starts.
+I’ve been working on building this blog furiously for the past 4 days with a lot of anguish and false starts.
 For about half a day I was pulling my hair out (what’s left of it!) as everything was breaking.
+But I’m really excited about getting this blog up and running.
 It’s live and I’m proud of the end result.

 # The Journey
 I started with Gatsby.
-That was great but also realized that the amount of JS I need to know, and react, was resulting in weird bugs and breakage.
-The whole point is to get a good writing flow.
-The end result should PROMOTE MORE QUALITY WRITING.
+That was great but also realized that the amount of Javascript and React I need to know was resulting in weird bugs and breakage.
+The whole point is to get a good writing flow - it should PROMOTE MORE QUALITY WRITING.
 This should happen because the input process is smooth - it’s a pleasure to do it.
 The output should be something I’ll be proud of.
 This will generate a feedback loop of promoting more writing.

 # Why a static site generator?
 Wouldn’t it be easier just to use Wordpress?
 Yes it would be.
 I’ve self-hosted on Wordpress for over 12 years and it’s been great for what it’s for - quick publishing.